alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ## 5. Deploy key vault for SHM secrets and create emergency admin account
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within Powershell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
   - Run `pwsh { ./Setup_SHM_KeyVault_And_Emergency_Admin.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
     - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.